pure-data/pure-data/README.txt

 locally in the file, .../pd-whatever/doc/1.manual/index.htm.
 To unpack Pd:

 LINUX (or freeBSD).
 Download Pd, which will be a ".tar.gz" file; to unpack it, type "zcat [name].tar.gz | tar xf -" to a shell.
 This creates a directory with a name like "pd-0.35".
-There are also RPMs available.
+CD to "src". ./configiure, and make.
+There are also compiled packages available.

 Microsoft Windows.
 Pd is distributed as a "zip" file.
 Unzip this, creating a directory such as \pd.

-IRIX.
-Download Pd, which will be a "tar.Z" file.
-You can unpack this by typing "zcat [name].tar.Z | tar xf -" to a shell.

 Macintosh.
 The web browser will automatically unpack the distributions into a folder such as "pd-0.35" on your desktop.